joshtrichards/aws-ebs-snapshots-lambda/README.md

 - Ability to configure retention period on a per EC2 instance basis (applying to all volumes attached to said instance)
 - Ability to manually tag individual snapshots to be kept indefinitely (regardless of instance retention configuration)
 - Does not require a job/management instance; no resources to provision to run snapshot jobs (leverages AWS Lambda)
+- Ability to snapshot all Volumes attached to a given Instance (Default), and exclude on a per-Volume basis any indivdual Volume (Through the addition of `Backup = No` Tag to Volume)
+- Ability to replicate snapshot to a second AWS Region (As specified by Tag) and remove snapshot from source Region upon successful copy.
+Tags are replicated from source to destination snapshots

+## Tags Configuration

+- Instance Level
+	- `Backup` { Yes | No }
+	- `DestinationRegion` { us-west-1 | eu-west-1 | etc. }
+	- `RetentionDays` { 1..x }

+- Volume Level
+	- `Backup` { Yes | No } (Default if absent = 'Yes') : Overrides default to exclude a given Volume from snapshot

 ## Implementation Details